Pesticide waste

 Management by individuals

-Never dispose of leftover pesticides in the sink, septic tank or sewer system.
+Never dispose of leftover pesticides in a sink, septic tank, or sewer system.
 Wastewater treatment plants do not treat pesticide pollution.
-Instead, take your leftover pesticides to the ecocentre or participate in your municipality's household hazardous waste collection.
+Instead, take your leftover pesticides and well-wrapped small spill containment materials to the ecocentre or participate in your municipality’s household hazardous waste collection.

 Empty containers must be drained and rinsed three times.
 Rinsed containers must be crushed or punctured to prevent them from being used for other purposes.
 Empty containers should never be burned or buried.
 Keep them in a safe place until final disposal can be arranged.
-Empty containers and well-wrapped small spill containment materials may be disposed of with household garbage if they are not deemed hazardous materials.
+Empty, rinsed containers may be disposed of with household garbage.

-Management by Commercial Users
+Management by Commercial Users or by Farmers

 Empty commercial product containers

-AgriRÉCUP runs annual collection drives for empty agricultural containers This hyperlink will open in a new window..Empty containers, rinsed and without caps and labels, are accepted at participating retailers' collection sites.
+CleanFarms runs annual collection drives for empty containers.
+Empty containers, rinsed and without caps and booklets, are accepted at participating retailers’ collection sites.
+Labels must remain glued to the containers.
+The same applies to bags that were used to market pesticide-treated seeds.

 Leftover slurry

-Non-useful or expired pesticides
+Unwanted or expired pesticides

 Pesticide spills

-In the event of a minor spill on the ground, the contaminated soil must be excavated and treated as pesticide waste.
-All containers of pesticide-impregnated soil and/or absorbent materials must be sealed, labelled and stored in a safe place for disposal by a licensed waste management company.
+In the event of a spill on the ground, the contaminated soil must be excavated and treated as pesticide waste.
+All containers of pesticide-impregnated soil and/or absorbent materials must be sealed, labelled and stored in a safe place until disposal by a licensed waste management company.
 Never use water to dilute spilled pesticides.

 Important contact information